 * Statutory carbon reporting disclosures required by Companies Act 2006.

-† Normalised statistics restate prior year emissions using current year national carbon conversion factors and current year average exchange rates.
+† Normalised statistics restate prior year emissions using current year IEA carbon conversion factors and current year average exchange rates.

 Scope 1 emissions are direct emissions resulting from fuel usage and the operation of facilities.
 Scope 2 emissions are indirect energy emissions resulting from purchased electricity, heat, steam or cooling for own use.

 The financial control consolidation approach has been used to report the above data.
 This method aligns with the reporting scope in the financial statements.
 The Group collects electricity and natural gas usage information from each facility on a monthly basis.
-The Group then applies the UK Government's Department for Environment, Food and Rural Affairs (DEFRA) published national carbon conversion factors to calculate the total tonnage of CO2e produced.
+The Group then applies the International Energy Agency (IEA) published national carbon conversion factors to calculate the total tonnage of CO2e produced.
 Group operational management actively monitors their monthly CO2e emissions reported and the Group's Executive Committee reviews the level of CO2e emissions on a monthly basis.

 All entities and facilities under financial control are included within the disclosure.
 Emissions less than 1% of the Group's total CO2e relating to fugitive emissions and owned vehicles are not significant and are excluded.
 As such there are no significant omissions from this disclosure.